 influenced

 “He arrived at Narita airport and noticed how (the handrails) of the escalator had been wiped clean meticulously.
-And he stated to himself, ‘Japan is someplace I can work,’” stated Suga, now forty-one and going for walks in his personal restaurant.
-Kenichiro Sekiya, head chef at Robuchon’s L’Atelier restaurant in Tokyo, says the French grasp fast became stimulated by using Japanese substances and amazed his hosts with how he used them.
+And he stated to himself, ‘Japan is someplace I can work,’” stated Suga, now forty-one and going for walks in his restaurant.
+Kenichiro Sekiya, head chef at Robuchon’s L’Atelier restaurant in Tokyo, says the French grasp quickly stimulated by using Japanese substances and amazed his hosts with how he used them.

 L’Atelier de Joel Robuchon

 A 2012 record photograph of Robuchon (left) and Japanese chef Hirohisa Koyama toasting at L’Atelier de Joël Robuchon in Paris.
 Photo: AFP “He used wasabi, soy sauce, yuzu citrus, and shichimi (a blend of 7 spices with chili) to offer accents to numerous food,” stated Sekiya, 38, recalling his amazement when Robuchon added wasabi cream to foie gras terrine.
 “Japanese have constant thoughts for the spices, so it’s difficult to interrupt them.
-But Robuchon made his personal interpretation and used them in his personal way, which Japanese wouldn’t normally do,” he stated.
+But Robuchon made his interpretation and used them in his way, which Japanese wouldn’t normally do,” he stated.

 L’Atelier de Joel Robuchon

 At L’Atelier de Joel Robuchon, the world’s maximum-starred Michelin chef tore down kitchen walls to give diners new insights into the artwork of haute cuisine.
-Photo: AFP “He actually wanted a reference to clients over a counter.
-Sushi cooks in Japan make sushi in the front of clients and talk with them,” stated Kazutoshi Narita, a pastry chef who labored for 10 years at Robuchon restaurants in Tokyo, New York, and Taipei.
+Photo: AFP “He wanted a reference to clients over a counter.
+Sushi cooks in Japan make sushi in front of clients and talk with them,” stated Kazutoshi Narita, a pastry chef who labored for ten years at Robuchon restaurants in Tokyo, New York, and Taipei.

 influenced